Get a More Advanced Shingle Roof

 Pros Of Architectural Shingles

 Architectural shingles have a lot more going for them just their beautiful aesthetic.
-They typically come with a warranty that is longer than those of tradition asphalt shingles, as they are generally thicker.
+They typically come with a warranty that is longer than those of traditional asphalt shingles, as they are generally thicker.
 The increased thickness of architectural shingles makes them more durable than other asphalt singles, helping them withstand impact damage from hail or debris carried by the wind.
-Their life-span usually last 30 years at the least.
+Their lifespan usually lasts 30 years at the least.
 If you maintain your roof with proper maintenance, you can make it last a lot longer, such as 50 years.